 In order to get out on track you will need:

 Race Licence and 'Blue Book' - Obtaining a race licence is both fun and straightforward.
 Simply visit the Motorsport UK website and purchase a ‘Go Racing’ pack for £99.
-This contains an application form (1st years licence fee included), and the Motorsport UK yearbook, otherwise known as the ‘Blue Book' on a USB stick.
+This contains an application form (1st years licence fee included) and a digital copy of the Motorsport UK yearbook, otherwise known as the ‘Blue Book'.
 This is your bible when it comes to the mandatory safety requirements of preparing yourself and your car.
 You will then need to take a medical and book an ‘ARDS’ course (at a race circuit of your choice).
 You are then ready to send off for your licence.
 Your first racing licence will be a 'Race Club' which is fine for all CSCC UK rounds.

 Race Car - Your choice of car is a very personal one and is likely to come down to budget, what you may already own or what you are interested in.
 Most choose to buy their car outright or share the car with a friend (halving the costs), but you can also rent a racing car on a race by race basis from a number of teams and preparers that race with the CSCC.
 An existing race car is usually the cheapest way of starting out rather than building your own.
 Contact the CSCC office who may be able to advise you of a cars suitability and eligibility.